Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ## AI Engine and PL Kernels
 The top level AI Engine graph fir_aie_graph.h instantiates the symmetric FIR filter from the AI Engine DSP library, (DSPLib), and uses a `for` loop to connect them all together in a chain.
 The file fir_aie_graph.cpp instantiates the filter chain, and connects it to the AI Engine's  128-bit PLIO interfaces.

-The PL-based data movers consist of MM2S and S2MM kernels.
-The MM2S move data from DDR memory through the NoC to the AI Engine array and the final FIR output from the AI Engine array is moved back to DDR memory through the NoC by the S2MM kernel.
-In either data mover kernel, the side facing NoC uses a memory mapped AXI4 interface (MM-AXI4) and the side facing the AI Engine array uses an AXI4-Stream interface.
+The PL-based data mover consists of DATAMOVER kernels.
+It moves a data-pattern into the AIE Engine array via streaming interface the AI Engine array and the final FIR output from the AI Engine array is moved back into DATAMOVER kernel via streaming interface and checks for errors.
+The AI Engine array interface with the Datamover Kernel uses an AXI4-Stream interface.
 Some additional details regarding the data mover kernels include:

-**MM2S**
-* The data width is 128 bits
-* To avoid bandwidth limitation resulting in back pressure which causes performance degradation, the HLS pragma `max_read_burst_length` is set higher than the default to 256 bits.

-**S2MM**
+**DATAMOVER**
-* The data width is 128 bits
+* The data width is 128 bits.
-* To avoid bandwidth limitation resulting in back pressure which causes performance degradation, the HLS pragma `max_write_burst_length` is set higher than the default to 256 bits.
+* Frequency 250MHz.

 </details>